jcslm001/murty.io/README.md

 ## License ##

+All files are licences under the [CSS-Tricks License](/LICENSE).
+This was created by [Chris Coyier](https://github.com/chriscoyier/) and his attitude on the open web is an inspiration for me.

-All files here are offered under the [GPL V2 license](/LICENSE).
-However, you may not use files or content in the */content* and */assets/images* folders without my permission.
+The files in the */content* and */assets/images* directories contain my own personal opinions and image content, please don't use these without my permission.